America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-In 2020, the national cost of cancer care was projected to be $208.9 billion.
-Assuming the number of new diagnoses and the rate of survival remain constant, those costs are expected to increase 34% by 2030.
+The national cost of cancer care was projected to be $208.9 billion in 2020, which is likely an underestimate due to rising treatment costs.
+Assuming the number of new diagnoses and the rate of survival remain constant, those costs are expected to increase to $246 billion by 2030.

-According to America’s Health Rankings data, the prevalence of cancer is higher among:
+According to America’s Health Rankings analysis, the prevalence of cancer is higher among:

-• American Indian/Alaska Native, multiracial and white women compared with Black and Asian women.
+• American Indian/Alaska Native, white and multiracial women compared with Asian women.

 A 2022 study identified a rising trend in aggressive uterine and breast cancer diagnoses, disproportionately affecting Black women.
-The report highlights that while Black women and white women have similar incidence rates of uterine cancer, death rates are twice as high for Black women.
-Black women also experience higher rates of aggressive breast cancer subtypes, such as estrogen-receptor–negative or triple-negative, than the general population.
+While the incidence rates of uterine cancer were similar for Black women and white women, the mortality rate was twice as high for Black women.
+Black women also experience higher rates of aggressive breast cancer subtypes, such as estrogen-receptor–negative and triple-negative, than the general population.

 While there is no universal cure, there are ways for providers and individuals to reduce the risk of certain cancers.
 Some evidence-based approaches include:

-• Vaccination: Incidence of cervical and other cancers can be reduced through vaccination against the human papillomavirus (HPV).
+• Vaccination: Vaccination against the human papillomavirus (HPV) can reduce the incidence of cervical and other cancers.
 Additionally, the hepatitis B vaccine can help reduce the risk of liver cancer.

 • Screening: Many cancers are treatable when detected early through screening.
 Routine screening for breast, cervical and colon cancers can improve outcomes by detecting cancer in earlier stages.
 The significant reduction in breast cancer death rates in the last 30 years has been attributed to both early screening and advances in treatment.
-Cervical cancer incidence rates, too, have nearly halved since the 1970s, largely due to Pap smear screening.
+Cervical cancer incidence rates, too, have decreased more than 50% since the 1970s, largely due to Pap smear screening.

 Healthy People 2030 has multiple objectives related to cancer, including: